• Skip to primary navigation

 Here are the step-by-step directions to earn your $100 Chime referral bonus.

 1. Open Your Chime Account Using A Referral Link.
 To earn the $100 Chime referral bonus, first, you need to open a Chime account using a referral link.
 Here’s my referral link to open your Chime account.
-Opening a Chime account should only take you a few minutes.
+Opening a Chime account should only take a few minutes.

 chime referral bonus